abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 doctors, and therapists for body issues, and six people going in for blood work tomorrow.
 We chanted the “Reflection on the Thirty-Two Parts of the Body” this morning.
-We do this reflection and examine the body because we are so strongly attached to it as either who I am, something of which I am in possession of, or something over which I should have control.
+We do this reflection and examine the body because we are so strongly attached to it as either: who I am, something of which I am in possession of, or something over which I should have control.
 It forms a major part of who we think we are, and because of that strong attachment, when things go wrong we suffer greatly.
-That is why a large part of the practice is to try, over and over again, to alter that belief of the body being self or possessed by a self.
-If we can lessen that attachment over time, little by little, when things go wrong, we do what we need to do to take care of the health of our bodies, but we don’t do it with a sense of strong attachment, identification, clinging, pain, sorrow, lamentation, or grief.
+That is why a large part of the practice is to try, over and over again, to alter the belief that the body is self or possessed by a self.
+If we can lessen that attachment over time, then little by little, when things go wrong, we do what we need to do to take care of the health of our bodies, but we don’t do it with a sense of strong attachment, identification, clinging, pain, sorrow, lamentation, or grief.